Boris Rodos: Arrest and execution

 Rodos was dismissed from the MGB (successor to the NKVD) in 1952, probably because Beria had temporarily lost control of the organisation.
 He was head of anti-aircraft defence staff in Simferopol until his arrest on October 5, 1953.
 During his closed trial, at which he was convicted of extracting confessions under torture, he was asked whether he knew what Isaac Babel did for a living.
 He replied that he had been told that Babel was a writer.
 Asked whether he had read any of Babel's stories, he replied: "What for?"

-In February 1956, Soviet leader Nikita Khrushchev delivered his famous "On the Cult of Personality and Its Consequences" speech to the 20th communist party congress, denouncing crimes committed by the Soviet authorities during the 1930s.
+In February 1956, Soviet leader Nikita Khrushchev delivered his famous "On the Cult of Personality and Its Consequences" speech to the 20th Communist Party Congress, denouncing crimes committed by the Soviet authorities during the 1930s.
 Khrushchev included a denunciation of Rodos:

 Rodos was sentenced to death on February 26, one day after the speech.
-He wrote a long appeal, claiming that he had been the 'blind instrument' of senior officers such as Beria, that he was being made a scapegoat when he was not the only officer who had beaten prisoners, and pleading to be spared the death penalty "for the sake of my innocent children".
+He wrote a long appeal, claiming that he had been the 'blind instrument' of senior officers such as Beria, that he was being made a scapegoat when he was not the only officer who had beaten prisoners, and pleading to be spared the death penalty "for the sake of my innocent children."
 He was executed on 20 April 1956.

 Family

-Rodos had a son, Valery (born 1942) who was arrested in the 1960s as a political dissident.
+Rodos had a son, Valery (1942-2020) who was arrested in the 1960s as a political dissident.
 After his release he was able to study philosophy in Moscow University, and to become a philosophy lecturer at Tomsk University, in Siberia.
-After the collapse of communism, he emigrated with his wife and two sons to the USA, where he published a memoir in 2008 entitled I Am An Executioner's Son.
+After the collapse of communism, he emigrated with his wife and two sons to the US, where he published a memoir in 2008 entitled I Am An Executioner's Son.